harsha-vardhini123/A_Retrieval-Augmented_LLM_Framework_for_Multi-Document_Question_Answering/README.md

 # RAG-Based-Knowledge-Management-System

-# Retrieval-Augmented LLM for Multi-Document Q&A
+# A Retrieval-Augmented LLM Frame work for Multi-Document Q&A

 A **Retrieval-Augmented Generation (RAG)** based Knowledge Management System that enables users to upload documents and ask natural-language questions.
 The system retrieves relevant document content and uses an LLM to generate contextual and evidence-based answers.